 The ability to streamline team collaboration is one of Microsoft Teams’ most notable achievements.

-The platform allows its users to divide information into specific channels; making access to certain documents, messages, and meetings exclusive those particular channels.
+The platform allows its users to divide information into specific channels; making access to certain documents, messages, and meetings exclusive to those particular channels.
 This helps users stay focused on projects or conversations under specific teams or recipients – and at the same time, reduces distraction from unimportant tasks or messages.

 This organisation also saves you the effort of cleaning or filtering through a messy inbox; helping you and your workers focus on more productive tasks.